Dr. Robert F. Mullen

 Embracing is not acquiescence, resignation, or condoning.
 Acquiescence is accepting our condition and doing nothing to change it.
 Condoning is accepting it and allowing it to fester.
 Resignation is defeatism.
 Embracing is logically accepting ourselves for who we are—human dysfunctional beings abounding in ability and potential.
 It is embracing our character strengths, virtues, and attributes that facilitate the motivation, persistence, and perseverance to recover.
 It is embracing our totality.
-Healthy self-love is a fundamental component of self-esteem; we can never strive towards our potential until we truly learn to embrace ourselves.
+Healthy self-love is a fundamental component of self-esteem; we can never strive toward our potential until we truly learn to embrace ourselves.
 The value of mindfulness in recovery is immeasurable.